 Wheatfield is a tiny town located in the state of Indiana.
-With a population of 845 people and two constituent neighborhoods, Wheatfield is the 335th largest community in Indiana.
+With a population of 873 people and two constituent neighborhoods, Wheatfield is the 335th largest community in Indiana.
 Wheatfield has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Unlike some towns, Wheatfield isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Wheatfield are a mix of both white- and blue-collar jobs.
-Overall, Wheatfield is a town of service providers, professionals, and construction workers and builders.
-There are especially a lot of people living in Wheatfield who work in sales jobs (9.26%), maintenance occupations (8.80%), and office and administrative support (8.13%).
+Wheatfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Wheatfield is a town of service providers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Wheatfield who work in sales jobs (15.36%), food service (8.33%), and office and administrative support (7.29%).

-The per capita income in Wheatfield in 2010 was $18,778, which is lower middle income relative to Indiana and the nation.
-This equates to an annual income of $75,112 for a family of four.
+The per capita income in Wheatfield in 2018 was $19,434, which is low income relative to Indiana and the nation.
+This equates to an annual income of $77,736 for a family of four.
 However, Wheatfield contains both very wealthy and poor people as well.

-Wheatfield is a somewhat ethnically-diverse town.
 The people who call Wheatfield home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Wheatfield residents report their race to be White, followed by Black or African-American.
-Wheatfield also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.12% of the town’s residents.
-Important ancestries of people in Wheatfield include Irish, Polish, French, and Dutch.
+The greatest number of Wheatfield residents report their race to be White.
+Important ancestries of people in Wheatfield include German, Irish, Polish, French, and Dutch.

 The most common language spoken in Wheatfield is English.
-Other important languages spoken here include Other Indo-European and Spanish.
+Other important languages spoken here include Italian and Spanish.